Film studies

 Film-screening room at Georgetown University, Washington, D.C.

 Film studies is an academic discipline that deals with various theoretical, historical, and critical approaches to cinema as an art form and a medium.
 It is sometimes subsumed within media studies and is often compared to television studies.

 Film studies is less concerned with advancing proficiency in film production than it is with exploring the narrative, artistic, cultural, economic, and political implications of the cinema.
 In searching for these social-ideological values, film studies takes a series of critical approaches for the analysis of production, theoretical framework, context, and creation.
 Also, in studying film, possible careers include critic or production.
 Overall the study of film continues to grow, as does the industry on which it focuses.

-Academic journals publishing film studies work include Sight & Sound, Film Comment, Film International, CineAction, Screen, Journal of Cinema and Media Studies, Film Quarterly, Projections: The Journal for Movies and Mind, and Journal of Film and Video.
+Academic journals publishing film studies work include Sight and Sound, Film Comment, Film International, CineAction, Screen, Journal of Cinema and Media Studies, Film Quarterly, and Journal of Film and Video.